3D scanning in the automotive industry

-The automotive industry is one of the most competitive industries in the world, with constant pressure to improve quality, reduce costs, and increase efficiency.
+The automotive industry is one of the most competitive fields in the world, under constant pressure to improve quality, cut costs, and boost efficiency.
 One technology that has proven to be a valuable tool in achieving these goals is 3D scanning.
-In this article, we will explore why and how 3D scanning is being used in the automotive industry for quality control, and what advantages it brings.
+In this article, we look at how and why 3D scanning is used for quality control in the automotive sector and the advantages it offers.

-Why use 3D scanning for quality control in the automotive industry?
+What is 3D scanning used for in the automotive industry?

 Rapid prototyping